Poikilos/EnlivenMinetest/README.md

 * Updated pipeworks fork by HybridDog: https://github.com/HybridDog/pipeworks

 ## Known issues:
+* install whatever mod allows making a sign to see awards
+* use player_monoids instead of playereffects for mock_tnt?
+* pyramids have empty chests (still?): possibly fork spawners so pyramids use treasurer like Wuzzy's fork of pyramids does: <https://forum.minetest.net/viewtopic.php?f=9&t=10336>
 * ENLIVEN Windows binary release installer should be signed via a code signing license to avoid browser warnings and possible issues with virus scanners (NOTE: Squirrel.Windows has signing available such as via:
 ./src\.nuget\NuGet.exe pack .\ENLIVEN.<version>.nuspec
 squirrel --releasify .\ENLIVEN.<version>.nupkg <your code signing options here>